Leduc, Alberta, Canada: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Ensure that you choose the necessary kind.
-The vast majority of adapters that you can buy are just plugs and require your electronics to change the voltage themselves.
-If your devices can't do that they could burn up.
-This one is sufficent for most places.
+A plug adapter that supports outlet types A and B. Take care to find the correct kind.
+A lot of adapters that you can buy are just plugs and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be sufficient for most countries.

 Power bank for devices